Monday, August 6, 2007

 If you look at Alexa's traffic history for toptorrents.org (Here) you can see that the site was achieving record traffic at the time it was first taken offline.

-Dynamic Network Services, Inc (www.dyndns.com) and services were started on May 14.
+On May 13 I established a new account with Dynamic Network Services, Inc (www.dyndns.com) and services were started on May 14.
 On May 15, according to the server logs, an IP address registered to Dynamic Network Services was used to retrieve some pages on the site, and to register an account using their abuse email address.
 That registration was completed on May 23, using the same IP address, and the domain was suspended that day.

 Dynamic Network Services notified me of the suspension via email, and immediately posted a viciously libelous notice at the domain, which states that "This domain was purchased by fraudulent means and/or used in violation of our Acceptable Use Policy and has been placed under lock."